 We vet our volunteers and ensure they know their obligations.

-Our Meals on Wheels Mid North Coast service relies on hundreds of volunteers across the seven branches from Sawtell to Forster, while our respite centres in the Macleay Valley, Hastings Valley and Camden Haven areas benefit from the contribution of dozens of people donating their free time also.
+Our Meals Services relies on hundreds of volunteers across the seven branches from Sawtell to Forster, while our Social Support Group Centres in the Macleay Valley, Hastings Valley and Camden Haven areas benefit from the contribution of dozens of people donating their free time also.
 Our disability volunteers assist with group activities and/or one-to-one companionship.